openupm/verdaccio-redis-storage/README.md

 # verdaccio-redis-storage

-A Redis based storage plugin for verdaccio.
+A Redis based storage plugin for Verdaccio.

 ## Usage